AlexBogden/canadian-border-crossings-analysis/README.md

 ## Analytical Framework

 This project works through a structured set of questions, moving from baseline trends to geographic breakdowns to event correlation and confounding factors.
 The questions cover year-over-year totals, measure type breakdowns, state and port-level geography, correlation with political events, exchange rate effects, and data quality.
-See `analysis.sql` for the full annotated query set.
+See `border_crossings_analysis.sql` for the full annotated query set.

 ## Key Findings